SurPun/AWS-Developer-Associate/Section 24 AWS CICD CodeCommit, CodePipeline, CodeBuild, CodeDeploy/Notes.md

 Amazon CodeGuru — Agent Configuration

 - MaxStackDepth — the maximum depth of the stacks in the code that is represented in the profile
     - Example: if CodeGuru Profiler finds a method A, which calls method B, which calls method C, which calls method D, then the depth is 4
- - Ifthe MaxStackDepth is set to 2, then the profiler evaluates A and B
+    - If the MaxStackDepth is set to 2, then the profiler evaluates A and B
 - MemoryUsageLimitPercent — the memory percentage used by the profiler
 - MinimumTimeForReportinglnMilliseconds — the minimum time between sending reports (milliseconds)
 - ReportinglntervallnMilliseconds — the reporting interval used to report profiles (milliseconds)
 - SamplinglntervallnMilliseconds — the sampling interval that is used to profile samples (milliseconds)
     - Reduce to have a higher sampling rate

 ## 382. AWS Cloud9 - Overview